 Congratulations!
 Because of your strong skills and experience and well-crafted resume to market them, you’ve earned an interview — the chance to seal the deal.
 By this time the interviewer probably thinks you have the skills needed for the opportunity, but the interview is a chance to see if you fit in with the team and organizational culture.

 Therefore, your interpersonal skills and the ability to appear positive and enthusiastic are key interview components.
 Of course you must also be able to articulate your skills, preferably by giving concrete examples of your past experiences.
 In fact, in a commons style of interviewing called “behavioral interviewing” specific examples are required in responses.
 Maximize your chances by reviewing Career Services’ downloadable and comprehensive Interviewing Guide and following these suggestions:

 Before your first interview, you must prepare.
-Research the employer in the Career Services Resource Center, online and in the library.
-Request a job description from the company.
+Research the employer and job posting online.
 Talk with inside contacts, like alumni, family friends or anyone else you can reach.

 Research the company

 In this day and age, there’s no excuse not to have researched the organization thoroughly.
 Start with its website and also use a search engine to find references to the organization in the news (e.g. Austin Business Journal, Fortune, CNN, etc.).
 Review the company’s purpose and products.
 Review annual reports and newsletters.
-Request information from the company’s Public Relations department.
 Use LinkedIn.com and search under “Company.”
 You an also look up specific people who have worked for that organization under “People.”
-In the event an interview is through a third-party recruiter, students should read the National Association of Colleges and Employers (NACE) “A Students’ Guide to Interviewing with Third-Party Recruiters.”

 Don’t forget to review your resume and cover letter to remind yourself of the skills and experiences you’re marketing to the interviewer.